stazna01/jQuery-at-Accordion-or-Tabs/README.md

 This plugin also keeps track of accordion/tab states via hashbangs.
 This is accomplished by way of using "Cowboy" Ben Alman's jQuery BBQ: Back Button & Query Library plugin found at http://benalman.com/projects/jquery-bbq-plugin/.

 This plugin has been tested and works with modern versions of Chrome, Firefox, Safari, iOS, and Android.
-It works perfectly with IE8+.
+It works perfectly with IE8+ (please note that you will need to use a version of jQuery prior to 2.0 if you want IE8 support).

 ## Usage